Aiimene/aiimene/README.md

-# Hello, I'm Aymene Elhabiri
+# 💫 Hello, I'm Aymene Elhabiri 👋

 ## 💫 About Me
-I’m a second-year AI student at ENSIA.
-Currently, I'm working on a startup called Cest-Promo.
+I’m a second-year AI student at ENSIA 🎓.
+Currently, I'm working on a startup called Cest Promo 🚀.
 <br>